rowanhm/ChainNet/README.md

     chainnet = json.load(fp)
 ```

-Details about the structure of `chainnet.json` can be found below.
 If you notice any mistakes in the data, or have any suggestions for future versions, please get in touch.

 ## Data Format